vcovelli/real-time-stock-tracker/README.md

 # Real-Time Stock Tracker

-This project is a real-time stock tracking application that fetches stock data, streams it to Kafka, and stores it in a PostgreSQL database.
-The data pipeline allows you to monitor stock prices in real-time, making it ideal for financial analysis, trading insights, and data visualizations.
+A scalable real-time stock tracking platform that fetches market data from Alpaca, streams it through Kafka, and stores it in PostgreSQL for analysis.
+Designed for financial insight, algorithmic trading, and future-ready dashboards.

 ## Table of Contents
 - [Overview](#overview)